ESA title

 Veterinarians

-3D imaging is helpful with animals as well as humans, but most veterinary practices only have 2D X-ray as CT is too expensive for their customers.
-This is a separate market to human imaging but an attractive one and also allows earlier testing of products.
+• 3D imaging is helpful with animals as well as humans, but most veterinary practices only have 2D X-ray as CT is too expensive for their customers.
+This is a separate market to human imaging but with similar needs and also allowed an earlier demonstration of the technology.

 Service/ system concept